maidsafe-archive/SystemDocs/en/detail/Crust.md

 Nat traversal/Handling

-Several methods are used for NAT traversal, UpNP, hole punching See here for TCP NAT traversal and here for UCP/DHT NAT traversal etc. These methods will be added to by the community to allow a p2p network that cannot be easily blocked.
+Several methods are used for NAT traversal, UpNP, hole punching [See here for TCP NAT traversal](http://www.cmlab.csie.ntu.edu.tw/~franklai/NATBT.pdf) and [here for UCP/DHT NAT traversal](http://maidsafe.net/Whitepapers/pdf/DHTbasedNATTraversal.pdf).
+These methods will be added to by the community to allow a p2p network that cannot be easily blocked.
 By default this library spawns sockets randomly, enabling nodes to appear on several ports over time.
 This makes them very difficult to trace.